teo-tsirpanis/Farkle/docs/choosing-a-parser.md

 On such a big file, Farkle was shown to be faster than the other two libraries, but on very small JSON files, FParsec was winning.
 FsLexYacc was in both cases the slowest of the three.

 > __Note:__ FParsec comes in another flavor called "Big Data Edition" which uses unsafe code for increased performance.
-The performance of that alternative edition was not taken into account because it would be unfair towards the other two libraries that don't use unsafe code.
+The performance of that alternative edition was not taken into account because it only targets the .NET Framework.

 > __Disclaimer:__ The performance of a parsing library is a subjective value that depends on the hardware it is running, the way the application uses the library and lots of other things.
 Parsing JSON files is just a narrow measurement.
 If you are writing a parser for a performance-sensitive app, you should profile it yourself and only trust your numbers.